- American-Arab Anti-Discrimination Committee

 - Founded in 1973, the Organization of Chinese Americans (OCA) aims to embrace the hopes and aspirations of Asian Pacific Americans in the United States.

 - The Cneter for Community Solutions provides domestic violence and sexual assault advocacy through clinics, assistance in family law matters, and court accompaniment services.
 Provides assistance in simple divorces based on sliding scale.
 Restraining order assistance and court accompaniment are free.

 - Domestic Violence/Sexual Assault Hotline

 - 1 (888) DVLINKS (1-888-385-4657)

-- Provides unemployment and disability insurance benefits to California residents.
+- The California Employment Development Department (EDD) provides unemployment and disability insurance benefits to California residents.
 Also provides programs for job seekers and employers.

 - The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
 It is also illegal to discriminate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.

 - Activist San Diego is a social justice organization that promotes and facilitates the development of an active, inter-related, progressive community in San Diego through networking, culture and electronic technology.

 - American Association of Retired Persons